juanperi/jquerySessionTimeoutHandler/README.md

 This implementation with its default values works nicely with multiple tabs (as is the server who controls the time left the session has)

 The example uses PHP.
 Open default.php to view.

+**Update** :
+In case that the session is actively used in another tab, the popup will be automatically closed in the inactive tabs.

 ## Usage